 Creativity is a big part of what I bring to the job, and this can be spontaneous on location during the shoot and it can also be through creative thought at home, in the office, in the shower (one of the best places for me to think), driving etc. I have been in the middle of something unrelated to a project and an idea just shows up in my head for a different project, I go to that job's folder and open the "Ideas" file and add the idea.
 I then go back the original thing I was working on.
 This is an example of ADD working to my advantage!

-Q - How much do you charge for a photoshoot?
+Q - How much do you charge for a photo shoot?

 A-There is not a "One fits all" answer, this is like going to a car dealership and asking, "How much is a car".
-There are 2 parts of the cost, one is my creative fee which includes my time and the my exercise of creativity.
+There are 2 parts of the cost, one is my creative fee which includes my time and the exercise of my creativity.
 The second part of the fee is how long you want to use the image(s), where they will be used (Magazine, newspaper, website, social media, posters etc.) how large they will be used and other uses.

 I do not have a set fee as every job is unique.
 Some jobs are very easy to plan for, others may take a week of planning and preparation.
 Then take several days to shoot, travel and return.
 Then several days for the post production work.